russellgordon/ics4u-2023-24/src/site/notes/Activities/Using Observable Classes.md

 ## Exercises

-That's about enough for today – you have seen the start of how the `Observation` framework makes it possible to track changes to individual properties of instances of a class that are stored in a list.
+That's about enough for today – you have seen the start of how the `Observation` framework is useful.

+So far, it has made it possible to track changes to individual properties of instances of a class that are stored in a list.

-In tomorrow's class, you will learn how to share data between screens, and persist that data long-term.
+In tomorrow's class, you will learn how to use the `Observation` framework to share data between screens.

+Then, you will learn how to persist that data long-term, using the new `SwiftData` framework.

-For now, try the following exercises.
+For now, please try the following exercises.

 ### Make it possible to delete items from the list